-Hannah Lucy Cockroft OBE, PLY, DL, is seven-time Paralympic Champion, and one of Britain’s best-known para-athletes.
+Hannah Lucy Cockroft CBE, PLY, DL, is nine-time Paralympic Champion, and one of Britain’s best-known para-athletes.

 Born on 30th July 1992, Hannah suffered two heart attacks within the first 24 hours of her life.
 These cardiac arrests left her with multiple areas of brain damage and a collapsed lung, with doctors questioning how the damage would affect her quality of life.

 Hannah was first introduced to para-sport at 12 years old, when the Cardinals wheelchair basketball team performed a demonstration at her secondary school.
 From this moment, she was hooked.
-Hannah played for the Cardinals for six years, whilst dipping into other sports through the club.
-At the 2007 School Games, run by the Youth Sports Trust, Hannah first witnessed wheelchair racing, whilst she competed for Yorkshire as a seated discus athlete.
+Hannah played for the team for six years, whilst dipping into other sports through the club.
+At the 2007 School Games, run by the Youth Sports Trust, Hannah first witnessed wheelchair racing, whilst she competed for Yorkshire in the seated discus.
 Invited to try out racing later that year at a British Athletics talent ID day, Dr Ian Thompson, husband of Baroness Tanni Grey-Thompson, put her in her first racing wheelchair and ran her through her first laps of the athletics track.
 The following year, Hannah stormed to victory at the 2008 School Games, this time as a wheelchair racer.

 Hannah made her senior debut for Great Britain at 18 years old, representing her country at the World Championships in New Zealand in January 2011.
 Despite having only been competing for three years, Hannah became double World Champion, in the T34 100m and 200m.